Post | 8 minutes

 They are seeking to get smaller-scale entrepreneurs involved in blockchain technology.

-Monaize have also managed to create an almost instantaneous Know-Your-Customer procedure so that they can get businesses using their platform quickly, as opposed to more traditional banks, which can take longer.
+Monaize has also managed to create an almost instantaneous Know-Your-Customer procedure so that they can get businesses using their platform quickly, as opposed to more traditional banks, which can take longer.

 They are looking to expand into other areas such as crypto wallets, insurance services, and other payment solutions.